alankyshum/glean-mcp-server/README.md

 ### 1. Get Authentication Cookies

 1. Open your browser and navigate to your Glean instance (e.g., `https://company.glean.com`)
+2. Make sure you're logged in
-2. Open Developer Tools (F12) → Network tab
+3. Open Developer Tools (F12) → Network tab
-3. Perform a search in Glean
+4. Perform a search in Glean to trigger API requests
+5. Find any search API request in the Network tab
+6. Right-click the request → Copy → Copy as cURL
-4. Find the search API request and copy the entire `Cookie` header value
+7. Extract the entire `Cookie` header value from the cURL command

 ### 2. Configure MCP in Cursor/VS Code